eddmann/eddmann.github.io/_posts/2018/2018-07-09-mince-pie-challenge-setting-up-flow-with-babel-and-webpack.md

 };
 ```

-Adding this Webpack plugin allows Flow to be ran before a build is started.
+Adding this Webpack plugin allows Flow to be run before a build is started.
 If any issues are highlighted by Flow, you will be alerted and the build will not succeed.

 Finally, we need to ensure that we have initialised our Flow configuration (an empty `.flowconfig` will be generated) and define a new `Makefile` target which will run Flow for us.